syncfusion-content/blazor-docs/blazor/datagrid/how-to/hide-command-column-based-on-record-detail.md

 ---
 layout: post
 title: Hide the command column button on specific record | Syncfusion
-description: Learn here how to hide command column in specific record based on its detail record.
+description: Learn here how to hide command column in specific record based on its detail record in Syncfusion Blazor DataGrid.
 platform: Blazor
 control: DataGrid
 documentation: ug